esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 note:
-Any piece of code is nothing more than a (plain) text document, not too different from a word file.
+Any piece of code is nothing more than a (plain) text document, not too different from a Word file.
 The same is generally true for most other files comprising the software.
 Therefore, changes are excessively easy and computationally efficient to track.

 Even complex (binary, data, image, ...) files can ultimately be rendered in plain text, and therefore tracked using version control.
 Although changes are not easy to visualize and it will require multiplying the data storage for each change.